Apply for an HMO licence

 The licence you need will depend on the type, where it is, size and number of people living in the property.
 A licence requires you to meet the Private Rented property Licensing Accommodation Standards to keep your property safe and in good condition for you and your tenants.

-There are two different types of licenses.
+There are two different types of licences.

 - Mandatory licensing